 Last things 2016, Bury Art Museum & Sculpture Centre, UK

-Developed in collaboration with British artist Wayne Warren.
+Exhibition developed in collaboration with British artist Wayne Warren

 These are the last things, she wrote.
 One day they will disappear and never come back.
 (Paul Auster, In the Country of Last Things, 1987, p1)

 In the Country of Last Things Paul Auster presents a world where architecture and space constantly vanish, preventing individuals from building their own identity relative to the space they inhabit.
 An arena where matter is scarce and what is available is regurgitated until it becomes unrecognizable or depleted.